Divorce Involving Supervised Child Visitation

 Contact a Supervised Child Visitation Attorney at Furman & Zatavsky

 If you are going through a divorce or have recently been divorced in the Los Angeles area and have children, you are or soon will be subject to a custody and visitation order.
 It is possible that may result in supervised visitation of your children, either for you or your spouse.
 Such orders can have severe consequences, and it is important that you understand the implications and your options on how to deal with such an order.
+It’s important to understand the difference between physical and legal child custody in California.
 Contact the attorneys of Furman & Zatavsky LLP at (818) 528-3471 or through our online contact form.
 We can help.